-Right to review educational records: All London Met students can see their student record on EVision and can obtain and discuss details of your student record with staff in our student hubs, should greater detail be required.
+Right to review educational records: All London Met students can see their student record on EVision and can obtain and discuss details of your student record with staff in our school offices, should greater detail be required.
 Please note that University requires all students to keep their contact details (including telephone, cell phone and email) up to date at all times.

 Student information, academic regulations and general student regulations: general student information can be obtained at the Student Zone, and course handbooks, academic and student conduct regulations can be found under General Student Regulations.

 Student retention rates and destination data: Student graduation retention and graduate placement data for UK Universities can be found at the Higher Education Statistics Agency web page Performance Indicators in Higher Education in the UK.

 Student support, wellbeing and equality diversity information can be obtained on the University’s student life webpages.